 It showcases itself as the epicenter of a traditional Greek island, with fishing villages, Cycladic architecture and impressive churches scattered over the land.
 Thanks to Paros Greece sandy beaches, attractive nightlife and clear waters; it is one of the touristy islands.
-Moreover the island is famous for sports related to wind and sea, like kite-surfing, wind-surfing, horseback riding, yoga, mountain biking, scuba diving to name a few.
+Moreover the island is famous for outdoor and sea sports, like kite-surfing, wind-surfing, horseback riding, yoga, mountain biking, scuba diving to name a few.

 Lots of tourists world wide set it as a “must-go” destination due to these water sports.

 Paros is the third largest of a whole series of islands that form the Cyclades, a cluster of craggy rocks that rise their heads up from the Aegean Sea, a hundred miles from Athens.

 It is a three-hour ferry ride from Athens.
 Over the last three decades, Paros has become one of the most popular tourist destinations of the Cyclades thanks to the richness it offers in the things to do in Paros Greece.

 Whatever you do, it is a must to visit and eat local delicacies and drink ouzo at Barbarossa.

 Book your accommodation in Paros Greece: Click here.

 Coming to Paros by sea, on ferry from Athens or other islands, you first step on the small Parikia port.
 The ferry stops just in front of a windmill, which is a famous Paros Greece landmark.